dotnet/training-tutorials/content/asp.net/getting-started/controllers-actions.md

 }
 ```

-Likewise, an action can be setup to use a different route if you apply an action to it, for instance, with the above `peeps` route set on the controller, you can have `peeps/favs` as the route for the action below with the following route applied:
+Likewise, an action can be setup to use a different route if you apply an attribute to it, for instance, with the above `peeps` route set on the controller, you can have `peeps/favs` as the route for the action below with the following route applied:

 ```c#
 [Route("peeps")]